Lab Members

 Kyrstin Gouveia

-Kyrstin joined the Boerman Lab in August 2022.
-Originally from Wabash County, Indiana, she attended Purdue University for her undergraduate degree in Animal Sciences receiving her BS in May 2022.
-During her time as an undergrad she found a passion for research by working as an undergraduate research assistant and as an animal care technician taking care of lab animals such as mice and rats.
-In the Boerman Lab, Kyrstin’s research involves looking at the transition period in dairy cattle and evaluating changes on production and health parameter in the cows due to different muscle reserves/tissue mobilization and supplementation of branched-chain volatile fatty acids.
-Outside of the lab, Kyrstin enjoys spending time with friends and family, especially her cat, Pumpkin, and getting involved in campus activities.
+Kyrstin began her MS with Dr. Boerman in August 2022.
+Originally from Wabash County, Indiana, she attended Purdue University for her BS in Animal Sciences and graduated in May 2022.
+During her time as an undergrad she found a passion for research by working as an undergraduate research assistant in a dairy lab on campus, as well as an animal care technician taking care of lab animals such as mice and rats.
+In the Boerman Lab, Kyrstin’s research focuses on the transition period in dairy cattle and evaluating how prepartum muscle reserves and branched-chain volatile acid supplementation impacts the cows during their transition based on health and production parameters, as well as monitoring tissue mobilization to better understand muscle mobilization implications in the cow.
+Outside of the lab, Kyrstin enjoys spending time with friends and family, especially her cat, Pumpkin, and getting involved on campus and in the community.

 Sam Hanno